-No, hidradenitis itself is NOT fatal.
-Below you will find some of the complications that can arise with this disease and tips on how to combat them.
+Hidradenitis suppurativa itself is NOT fatal.
+Below you will find some of the complications that can arise with HS and tips on how to combat them.

 HS has been associated with infections that have led to life-threatening and fatal occurrences which include sepsis.
 Sepsis is caused by the body’s defense or immune system working overtime to fight infection.

 If someone were to go into septic shock from untreated sepsis or if you were to develop sepsis from cellulitis and were antibiotic-resistant, the septic shock could be fatal.
+Read more about cellulitis here.
 Sepsis and shock are not common events leading to fatalities with HS.
+Read more about sepsis here.

-Do your part and be sure you do not become antibiotic resistant.
-Do not let doctors prescribe antibiotics long-term or as a “precaution”.
-If antibiotic resistance develops serious infections cannot be controlled in some cases, even with the use of broad-spectrum antibiotics.
+Be sure you do not become antibiotic resistant by allowing providers to prescribe antibiotics long-term or as a “precaution”.
+If you develop antibiotic resistance serious infections cannot be controlled even with the use of broad-spectrum antibiotics.

 This is very rare; to date there are only 3 reported fatalities from Squamous Cell Carcinoma (SSC) and HS.
 In the history of cases of HS and SSC, 85 cases were reported in total.
 In the fatality cases all cases were from long-standing (20+ years) of poorly controlled Hurley stage 3 HS.